 LNs/SCNs/DCNs and staff who support IENs (UK based cohort) within the clinical area are invited to the next Internationally Educated Nurse information presentation.
 Afterward, there will be time for Q & A’s.
 Both the presentation and Q & A’s will take approximately 1 hr.

-What is drug stigma?
+What is Drug Stigma?

 Stigma is the social process of devaluing a person beginning with marking or labelling someone’s differences then attributing negative values to those differences.
 Stigma is closely linked to prejudice, stereotyping and discrimination.
 Stigma intersects with other ways people are disempowered and marginalised (ethnicity, gender and sexual identity among others) often increasing risk and harm.